NEW: Bolivian VP: President Evo Morales is a "hostage of imperialism"

 In a televised address late Tuesday night, Bolivian Vice President Alvaro Garcia Linera described Morales as a “hostage of imperialism.”

-“The president has been kidnapped by imperialism, and he is being held in Europe,” he said in a televised address late Tuesday night.
-The vice president called for workers worldwide to protest “this act of imperial arrogance.”
+“The president has been kidnapped by imperialism, and he is being held in Europe,” he said, calling for workers worldwide to protest “this act of imperial arrogance.”

 The situation is the latest twist in what has become a global guessing game over Snowden’s next steps.